-New York has first daily drop in coronavirus deaths, Cuomo announces, as military personnel head to NYC
+New York has first daily drop in coronavirus deaths, Cuomo announces, as military heads to NYC

 "The statisticians will not give you a straight answer on anything," he responded.
 "At first, it was straight up and straight down, or a total V. Or maybe it's up with a plateau and we're somewhere on the plateau.
 They don't know."

+"The number of beds doesn’t really matter anymore," Cuomo went on.
+"We have the beds.
+It’s the ventilators, and then it’s the staff."

-Separately, the military said that the 1,000 personnel would work in support of Federal Emergency Management Agency (FEMA).
+Separately, the military said in a statement that the 1,000 personnel would work in support of the Federal Emergency Management Agency (FEMA).
 A total of 300 of these "uniformed medical providers will work from the Javits Center and the rest will deploy to other area locations to expand local medical capabilities in the war against COVID-19," U.S. Northern Command, which is leading coronavirus efforts for the Department of Defense, said.

 Americans were bracing for what the nation's top doctor warned Sunday would be “the hardest and saddest week” of their lives while Britain assumed the unwelcome mantle of deadliest coronavirus hotspot in Europe after a record 24-hour jump in deaths that surpassed even hard-hit Italy.